 In addition to any of the exclusions listed above, for Eligible Expenses under Baggage Loss and Delay, this Insurance also does not cover the following:

-(1) Animals; (2) Artificial teeth or limbs, hearing aids; (3) Sunglasses, contact lenses or eyeglasses; (4) Documents of any kind, including but not limited to documents, bills, currency, deeds, evidences of debt, letters of credit, stamps, credit cards, money, notes, securities, transportation or other tickets.
+- Documents of any kind, including but not limited to documents, bills, currency, deeds, evidences of debt, letters of credit, stamps, credit cards, money, notes, securities, transportation or other tickets;

-Coverage is not available for citizens of Australia or residents of New York, Maryland and South Dakota.
-Coverage is not available in Iran.
+Coverage is not available for citizens of Australia or Iran residents of New York, Maryland and South Dakota.
+Coverage is not available for travel in Iran.

 Refund of Plan Cost

-A refund of the plan cost, less a $25 processing fee, will be considered only when written request is received by Global Underwriters prior to the Effective Date of Individual coverage.
+A refund of the plan cost, less a $25 processing fee, will be considered only when written request is received by the administrators prior to the Effective Date of Individual coverage.
 After the Effective Date of Individual coverage, the plan cost is considered fully earned and non-refundable.
 Partial refunds are not available.

 Coverage under this Plan is not renewable.
-If additional coverage time is needed, a new application and subscription agreement must be completed and correct plan cost submitted to Global Underwriters Agency.
+If additional coverage time is needed, a new application and subscription agreement must be completed and correct plan cost submitted to the administrator.
 A new Deductible, Coinsurance, other limits, and Pre-existing Condition Exclusion will apply at each succeeding or subsequent Period of Coverage.

 All Coverage, except Accidental Death & Dismemberment, shall be in excess of all other valid and collectible insurance.